teaql/teaql-quick-start/quick-start/function-patten.md

     This is Alice's original age.
     ![](images/FP-16.png)

-    this is her age after chang
+    This is his age after the change